 The Plan

 The proposed long-range transportation plan is designed to connect people to people and people to places around Central Indiana.
-It's intended to provide transportation options – from bus, to rail, to roadways and pedestrian and bike pathways – and connect people to jobs, healthcare, education and shopping.
+It's intended to provide transportation options – from local bus, to rapid transit, to roadways and pedestrian and bike pathways – and connect people to jobs, healthcare, education and shopping.
 It's intended to increase Central Indiana's competitiveness and economic development opportunities, while improving the environment, job growth opportunities and quality of life.

 A plan endorsed by local elected officials and civic and business leaders in December 2011 suggests a phased implementation – beginning with a 10-year plan to be built in Marion and Hamilton counties.
 Additional counties could join during that time period and service would be extended within that county according to the plan.